standardnotes/app/packages/docs/docs/self-hosting/docker.md

     syncing-server-js-worker-standalone   "./wait-for.sh db 33…"   syncing-server-js-worker   running
     ```

     Your Standard Notes server is ready once all the services have a `STATUS` of `Up`.
 This process took about 11 minutes on a Ubuntu 20.04 server with 2GB RAM and 1 CPU.
+If you want to control when this process finishes you can run `./server.sh wait-for-startup`.

 1. You should be able now to check that the syncing server is running by checking `http://localhost:3000/healthcheck`.
 You must do this on the server: